-No-smoking law in Colorado casinos led to fewer ambulance callsAugust 5th, 2013 in Health /
+No-smoking law in Colorado casinos led to fewer ambulance callsAugust 5, 2013 in Medicine & Health / Health

 When smoking was banned from casinos in Colorado, ambulance calls to casinos in Gilpin County dropped about 20 percent, according to research reported in the American Heart Association journal Circulation.

 The drop in calls from casinos was similar to drops in ambulance calls from elsewhere two years earlier when Colorado banned smoking everywhere but casinos.